 This problem is further exacerbated by temporal issues with donations to nonprofits.
-The Yakima farmer in the above example may have given his donation in January of 2015, nearly two years before the 2016 election, and long before the nonprofit to which he contributed decided to engage in political activity.
-Thus, he is being reported as an opponent of a candidate who may not have even declared his candidacy when he contributed to the organization and therefore could not have factored into his motivation for contributing.
+The Yakima businesswoman in the above example may have given her donation in April of 2015, well before the 2016 election, and long before the nonprofit to which she contributed decided to engage in political activity.
+Thus, she is being reported as an opponent of a candidate who may not have even declared their candidacy when she contributed to the organization and therefore could not have factored into her motivation for contributing.
 This again amounts to "junk disclosure" - disclosure that is primarily used by other parties to look for potential donors and by prying neighbors to search their fellow citizens' political activity and affiliations.

-In short, ignoring the major purpose test, as S.B.
-5153 does, creates "junk disclosure."
+In short, ignoring the major purpose test, as H.B.
+2256 does, creates "junk disclosure."
 Such disclosure regimes fall outside the purview of legitimate state interests and go beyond reporting requirements approved by the Court.
 It is difficult to argue that such public reporting advances the legitimate purposes of informing the public and preventing corruption.